Documentation Index

 Supported source chains

-Solana also appears as a source chain, meaning you can use the deBridge widget for Solana-to-other-chain transfers as well, although the primary use case in the Onboard context is bridging to Solana.
+Solana appears as both a source and destination chain.
+This means the deBridge widget also supports bridging from Solana to other chains, although the primary Onboard use case is bridging to Solana.

 Supported tokens